 It’s always best to be timely in your response to the job offer.
 Be sure to send a note upon receiving the offer stating the steps you are taking and when they can expect a reply.

 Ensure you review all aspects of the offer and consider how each section relates to your current role or any competing offers you may have.
 If available, have a mentor, friend or family member review as well.
 It’s always helpful to have a second opinion on a decision this important.

 3. Decide how you will respond

 If the employer sent you an official offer email, it is acceptable to send your acceptance back in an email reply.
 If they sent you a physical offer letter, consider sending one back.
-If you do opt for a physical mail, you may consider also sending the same message via email to ensure they see it in a timely manner.
+If you do opt for physical mail, you may consider also sending the same message via email to ensure they see it promptly.

 4. Begin drafting a reply